-Clash over cap-and-trade in Oregon reflects hard-path of carbon pricing in Pacific Northwest
+Clash over cap-and-trade in Oregon reflects hard path of carbon pricing in Pacific Northwest

 But Carlyle will not have to contend with an Oregon-style walkout to thwart a vote.

-Washington is one is 44 states to mandate that a majority of senators be on hand for a vote, according to the National Conference of State Legislatures — rather than the two-thirds majority that Oregon requires to be present for a vote on Senate legislation.
+Washington is one of 44 states to mandate that a majority of senators be on hand for a vote, according to the National Conference of State Legislatures — rather than the two-thirds majority that Oregon requires to be present for a vote on Senate legislation.

-But even without such tactics, actions such as cap-and-trade, which attempts to clamp down on fossil-fuel use by putting a price on carbon pollution, have been a political hurdle in the Pacific Northwest.
+Even without such tactics, actions such as cap-and-trade, which attempts to clamp down on fossil-fuel use by putting a price on carbon pollution, have been a political hurdle in the Pacific Northwest.

 Inslee’s 2015 cap-and-trade bill never got floor votes in the House or Senate.
 Since then, Washington has twice rejected carbon pricing in the form of a tax or fee on pollution, and that double-dose of defeat on the ballot has helped make some Democratic legislators wary of that pricing approach to reducing carbon pollution.

-In Oregon, cap-and-trade legislation has been a focal point of the Democrats’ action plan to combat climate change through carbon pricing.
+In Oregon, cap-and-trade legislation, House Bill 2020, has been a focal point of the Democrats’ action plan to combat climate change through carbon pricing.

-But on Tuesday, Sen. Peter Courtney, the Oregon state Senate president, said the House bill did not have enough support to pass during the session that ends June 30.
+On Tuesday, Sen. Peter Courtney, the Oregon state Senate president, said the House bill did not have enough support to pass during the session that ends Sunday, June 30, and that dynamic would not change in the days ahead.

-His statement implied that some Democrats would join Republicans in voting against House Bill 2020 along.
-That could set the stage for an end tothe Republican walkout that began last Thursday.
+His statement implied that some Senate Democrats would join Republicans in voting against House Bill 2020.
+That could set the stage for an end to the Republican walkout that began Thursday.

+Courtney, in his remarks to Democratic senators, talked passionately about the need to move forward with votes on other pending legislation involving education, public safety and “dealing with those in our society who need help.”

+Republicans appear wary and bitter about the war-of- words that has resulted from their walkout.

 Some environmental advocates dispute Courtney’s assessment of the votes.
-They think the measure can still pass, and they want a vote called should Republicans return.
+They want a Senate vote on cap-and-trade to be called should Republicans return.

 “Make them vote and answer to their voters, and Oregon’s children,” said Tera Hurst, executive director of Renew Oregon, a group pushing for the bill.

-If the legislation dies, it will represent yet another setback for carbon pricing in the Pacific Northwest.
+If the legislation dies, it will represent another setback for carbon pricing in the Pacific Northwest.

 Carbon pricing is intended to accelerate the shift to cleaner forms of energy by making it increasingly expensive to continue relying on fossil fuels.
 The Oregon legislation sets a target of reducing carbon emissions by 80 percent, by 2050.
 That would take emissions down to 1990 levels.